Pediatric Eye Care

 The First Comprehensive Exam

-Conditions, which are not urgent but require attention by an eye care professional, occur when baby’s eyes seem to move continuously and when baby does not look directly at a person.
+Conditions that are not urgent but require attention by an eye care professional, occur when baby’s eyes seem to move continuously and when baby does not look directly at a person.

 The Preschool Exam

-It is important for children to have an eye exam before starting school.
-Vision screenings conducted through schools are not complete eye examinations.
-A comprehensive children’s eye exam should check health of the eyes, visual acuity, proper eye alignment and muscle function.
-It should also include a refractive test to determine whether a child’s vision needs correction.
-A recent study showed that only 14 percent of children entering school in the United States had ever had an eye exam, even though early detection and treatment of vision problems or eye disease is very important to the health and normal development of a child.
+A comprehensive children’s eye exam will include tests for eye health, visual acuity, proper eye alignment, and muscle function.
+Also, a refractive test will determine whether a child’s vision needs correction.
+A recent study showed that only 14 percent of U.S. children entering school had ever had an eye exam, even though early detection and treatment of vision problems or eye disease is very important to a child’s health, normal development, and learning ability.

 School Age Exams